-The sample is shaken with a complexing acid ammonium oxalate solution dissolving the "active" or "short range order" ( $\approx$ "amorphous") compounds of Fe, Al (and Si) and a (variable) amount of organically complexed Fe and Al which are determined in the extract by AAS or ICP-AES.
+The principle of this analysis is to dissolve the "reactive" or "short range order" ( $\approx$ "amorphous") AI and Fe and a (variable) amount of organically complexed Fe and AI and the P in acid soils by shaking with a complexing acid ammonium oxalate solution.
+Subsequently the AI, Fe and P is determined in the extract by AAS or ICP-AES.
 The ammonium oxalate buffer extraction is sensitive to light, especially UV light.
 The exclusion of light during the extraction reduces the dissolution effect of crystalline oxides.